OxynDev/guardshield/README.md

 python -m nuitka --follow-imports --onefile --standalone --windows-icon-from-ico=icon.ico main.py
 ```

+After compiling the program, you can also provide it with additional protection using the vmprotect application.

 By following these steps, your code will be well-protected.
 However, for the utmost security, consider keeping sensitive parts of your code on the server-side as an API and perform critical operations there.
 This approach adds an extra layer of protection and makes your application almost unbreakable.

 ## Request Encryption